JasonDeacutis/JasonDeacutis.github.io/pages/Atmosphere.md

 <figure>
     <img src="/content/Shader/Atmosphere/scatter_diagram.png">
-    <figcaption>Along each pixel's ray, multiple points are evaluated to see how much light they recieve.
+    <figcaption>Along each pixel's ray, multiple points are evaluated to see how much light they receive.
 These are combined to determine the final pixel color.</figcaption>
 </figure>